 However, a nurse goes further to personalize their identity and brand themselves with their skills.
-Each one of us becomes very good at particular things in our field, such as starting IV’s or intubating a patient or soothing the angry patient.
+Each one of us becomes very good at particular things in our field, such as starting IVs or intubating a patient or soothing the angry patient.

-These two terms entrepreneurship and identity branding may be foreign to you so we will explore each one for a better understanding of who you are in the business world.
+These two terms entrepreneurship and identity branding may be foreign to you, so we will explore each one for a better understanding of who you are in the business world.

 According to Dictionary.com

 “Don’t worry about being successful but work toward being significant, and the success will naturally follow.”Oprah Winfrey

 “All our dreams can come true if we have the courage to pursue them.”Walt Disney

 We established earlier that you have already built a unique identity in your personal life.
 You are a distinct individual set apart from anyone else.
-Now you will need to develop an identity or brand for your business.
+Now you will need to develop a personality or brand for your business.